Tharu people: Festivals

+A song of blessing sung during Sama Chakeva festival.

 Tharu people celebrate Maghe Sankranti on the first day of the Nepali month of Magh, usually around the middle of January.
 Depending on the location they call this day Magh, Maghi, Tila Sankranti, Kichhra and Khichdi.

 In the western region of Nepal, they celebrate Ashtimki on the day of Krishna Janmashtami.
 On this day, people of Tharu communities draw a special artwork known as Ashtimki Chitra made on the wall of the living room of the house of the village elder.
 The art in painting is thought to be related to the creation of the universe.

 In the eastern Terai, Tharu people celebrate Jur Sital on the first day of the year in the month of Vaisakha by sprinkling water on each other.
 The elders put water on the forehead and head of the young ones with blessing, while the young people put water on the feet of the elders to pay respect.
 Compatriots sprinkle water on each other's body.

 Tharu women of central and eastern Nepal celebrate Jitiya, which is one of the most important Tharu festivals.
 They fast or keep “vrata” for the welfare of their children.

 Eastern Tharus celebrate Sama Chakeva in the month of Kartik to honour the relationship between brothers and sisters.
 The sisters make clay statuettes of Shama, Chakeva, Sathbhainya, Chugala, cymbalist, drummer, dancer, Brindavan, a wild fowl, a bumblebee and a dog among others.